-(f) Minimum conservation requirements
+(g) Minimum conservation requirements

-The following minimum requirements shall be incorporated into all conservation easements or other instruments recorded to satisfy the requirements of this mitigation program.
-Nothing in this subsection (f) is intended to prevent the inclusion of requirements that require a higher level of performance from the parties to a conservation easement or other instrument to ensure that the goals of this mitigation program are achieved.
+The following minimum requirements shall be incorporated into all conservation easements recorded to satisfy the requirements of this mitigation program.
+Nothing in this subsection is intended to prevent the inclusion of requirements that require a higher level of performance from the parties to a conservation easement or other instrument to ensure that the goals of this mitigation program are achieved.

-- (1) It is the intent of the County to transfer most, if not all, of the easements that are received from this program to a qualifying entity, as defined above, for the purpose of monitoring compliance with easement terms and taking any necessary enforcement and related actions. - (2) All farmland conservation easements, or other farmland conservation mechanisms shall be implemented through a legal instrument acceptable to County Counsel and the qualifying entity that will receive the easement, and signed by all owners with an interest in the mitigation land. - (3) The instrument shall prohibit any uses or activities which substantially impair or diminish the agricultural productivity of the mitigation land, except for the restoration or conversion to habitat uses of up to 5% of the total easement land, or that are otherwise inconsistent with the conservation purposes of this mitigation program.
-The instrument shall protect the existing water rights and retain them with the agricultural mitigation land, however the instrument shall not preclude the limited transfer of water rights on a temporary basis (i.e., not to exceed two years in any ten-year period) to other agricultural uses within the County, so long as sufficient water remains available to continue agricultural use of the mitigation land. - (4) The instrument shall prohibit the presence of a home, except an existing home that has been present on the proposed easement for at least twenty-five (25) years, or construction of a comparable replacement for such a home.
-The instrument shall specify that ancillary uses must be clearly subordinate to the primary agricultural use, particularly with regards to home sites.
+- (1) It is the intent of the County to transfer most, if not all, of the easements that are received from this program to a qualifying entity, as defined above, for the purpose of monitoring compliance with easement terms and taking any necessary enforcement and related actions.
+Estimated costs of any such transfer may be recovered from the applicant at the time of easement acceptance by the County. - (2) All farmland conservation easements shall be acceptable to County Counsel and the qualifying entity that will receive the easement, and signed by all owners with an interest in the mitigation land. - (3) The instrument shall prohibit any uses or activities which substantially impair or diminish the agricultural productivity of the mitigation land, except for the restoration or conversion to habitat uses of up to five percent (5%) of the total easement land, or that are otherwise inconsistent with the conservation purposes of this mitigation program.
+The instrument shall protect the existing water rights and retain them with the agricultural mitigation land; however, the instrument shall not preclude the limited transfer of water rights on a temporary basis (i.e., not to exceed two (2) years in any ten (10) year period) to other agricultural uses within the County, so long as sufficient water remains available to continue reasonable and customary agricultural use of the mitigation land. - (4) The instrument shall prohibit the presence, construction, or reconstruction of homes or other non-agricultural uses except within a development envelope designated in an exhibit accompanying the easement.
+Any such development envelope(s) shall not count toward the acreage totals of the conservation easement for mitigation purposes.
+The easement shall specify that ancillary uses must be clearly subordinate to the primary agricultural use.

-- (5) Instruments that convey an interest in the mitigation land to a qualifying entity, shall name the County as a third party beneficiary with full enforcement rights. - (6) Interests in agricultural mitigation land shall be held in trust by a qualifying entity and/or the County in perpetuity.
-Except as provided in subsection (7) of this section, the qualifying entity or the County shall not sell, lease, or convey any interest in agricultural mitigation land which it shall acquire. - (7) The conservation easement, or other conservation mechanism recorded pursuant to this program, can only be terminated by judicial proceedings.
+- (5) Conservation easements held by a qualifying entity shall name the County as a third party beneficiary with full enforcement rights. - (6) Interests in agricultural mitigation land shall be held in trust by a qualifying entity and/or the County in perpetuity.
+The qualifying entity or the County shall not sell, lease, or convey any interest in agricultural mitigation land which it shall acquire except in accordance with the terms of the conservation easement. - (7) The conservation easement can only be terminated by judicial proceedings.
 Termination shall not be effective until the proceeds from the sale of the public's interest in the agricultural mitigation land is received and used or otherwise dedicated to acquire interests in other agricultural mitigation land in Yolo County, as approved by the County and provided in this chapter. - (8) If any qualifying entity owning an interest in agricultural mitigation land ceases to exist, the duty to hold, administer, monitor and enforce the interest shall pass to the County or other qualifying entity as acceptable and approved by the County.